tobiasbriones/cp-unah-mm545-distributed-text-file-system/README.md

 **Course Project at UNAH-MM545: Distributed Text File System**

-Implementation of a server/client application in Java RMI and JavaFX to manage concurrent connections for managing a file system that accepts operations on users text files.
+Implementation of a server/client application in Java RMI and JavaFX to manage concurrent connections for managing a file system that accepts operations on users' text files.

 Copyright © 2021 Tobias Briones.
 All rights reserved.